Phil Silva: Research and publications

 Silva authored and co-authored numerous publications based on the Dunedin Study.
 His most cited works include "From Child to Adult: The Dunedin Multidisciplinary Health and Development Study" (1996), which he co-edited with W.R.
 Stanton; "A longitudinal study of children with developmental language delay at age three: later intelligence, reading and behaviour problems" (1987); "The Dunedin Multidisciplinary Health and Development Study: A 15 year longitudinal study" (1990); and "Sex Differences in Antisocial Behaviour: Conduct disorder, delinquency, and violence in the Dunedin Longitudinal Study" (2001), co-authored with T.E.
 Moffitt, A. Caspi, and M. Rutter.

 Silva served on the board of the Hearing Health Foundation for over 50 years.
 As a professor at Auckland University of Technology, he helped establish the Pacific Island Families Study.

 Legacy

 Silva's legacy endures through the Dunedin Study, which he conceived and nurtured through its critical early decades.
 He has described the study as "a gift to the world".

 Research from the study has produced over 1,300 publications and reports, many of which have influenced policy and practice in health, education, criminal justice, and social services.

 Silva's vision of a comprehensive, multidisciplinary approach to studying human development established a model for longitudinal research that has been emulated worldwide.
-His commitment to treating participants with respect and dignity created a strong foundation of trust that enabled the study to maintain a remarkably high retention rate over five decades.
-The ongoing research continues to provide unprecedented insights into how early life experiences influence health and wellbeing in later life.
+His commitment to treating participants with respect and dignity created a strong foundation of trust that enabled the study to maintain a high retention rate over five decades.
+The ongoing research continues to provide insights into how early life experiences influence health and wellbeing in later life.